emkr-13/backend-bun-sim/README.md

-# Backend Bun Sistem Informasi Manajemen Inventory (SIM)
+# Backend Bun Sistem Informasi Manajemen Inventory (SIM) di gudang dan to ke toko

 This project is a backend application built using Bun, Express, and Drizzle ORM.
 It uses PostgreSQL as the database and supports JWT-based authentication.